 What are Water Enhancers?

 The demand for water enhancers is certainly large, with it being estimated that in the US alone the market is valued at $400 million.
 Traditionally in the US, flavour enhancers for water have been powder-based so it’s refreshing to see a new and exciting alternative.
 Liquid based additives for water have been available in Europe for quite some time, and the way they are used is very similar to powders.
+You can also see our article on how to choose the top electrolyte supplement for more information.

 If you haven’t yet embraced the trend of water enhancers, they are basically a super concentrated liquid packaged in a very small bottle (usually around 50 ml) with a dropper mechanism whereby you squeeze the desired amount into your water bottle.
 A 50ml pack contains roughly 25 servings, depending if you prefer a weak or strong taste.
 Each serving is estimated to be around a teaspoon or less, so a little of these water enhancers does go a long way.